eugene-tarassov/vivado-risc-v/README.md

 # Prebuilt images

-Prebuild FPGA bitstream for Nexys Video board, and SD card image are available in releases area.
+Prebuilt FPGA bitstream and SD card image are available in the releases area.

 # Notes